pndaproject/red-pnda/README.md

 ## Jupyter Notebooks

 The [Jupyter Notebook](http://jupyter.org) is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
-In Red PNDA, it supports exploration and presentation of data from local FS and HBase.
+In Red PNDA, it supports exploration and presentation of data from the local file system.

 Please refer to our [Jupyter Guide](jupyter_guide.md) for steps on how to use Jupyter

 ## Local Documentation

-A copy of this documentation is also available in the Red PNDA OVA at `/home/pnda/red-pnda-master` should you ever need one.
+A copy of this documentation is also available in the Red PNDA OVA at `/home/pnda/red-pnda-master`.

 ## Shutdown

-Suspending the VM is not supported, please reboot or do a clean shutdown of the VM as an alternative.
+Suspending the VM is not supported.
+Please reboot or do a clean shutdown of the VM.

 To shutdown the VM in VBox, right-click on the VM and click on `Close -> Power Off` to do a graceful shutdown.